alvarorrgg/Portfolio/README.md

 # Portfolio
 This is my portfolio.
-It has some of the proyects I have been working on throughout my carreer.
+It has some of the proyects I've been working on throughout my carreer.